-5 Steps You Must Take Before Migrating From File Shares
+5 Steps You Need to Take Before Migrating from File Shares

-In a former blog, we have tried to convince you that it would be wise to store business documents in an enterprise content management system instead of on file shares.
-Moving your content stored on the traditional file shares to an ECM platform can be a daunting challenge.
-Before you start the migration, here are 5 steps you should take to ensure a successful migration.
+In a previous blog, we explained why it is wise to store business documents in an enterprise content management (ECM) system rather than on file shares.
+Migrating your content from traditional file shares to an ECM platform can be a complex task.
+Before you begin, here are five essential steps to help ensure a successful migration.

 steps needed before migrating from file shares